 The last time we hosted an AFCON, we ended up paying an illegal judgment debt.
 We’re still reeling from the cost of the deals and verbal contracts, officials made on our behalf for the 2014 World Cup.

 The decision to bid to host the AFCON was unwise and the timing very inappropriate.
 We are currently going through our own kind of economic crisis.
-Government is so broke, it has had to turn to the International Monetary Fund to stabilize the falling cedi and reduce the fiscal deficit.
+Government is so broke, it has had to turn to the International Monetary Fund to stabilise the falling cedi and reduce the fiscal deficit.

 Presently we get light for two out of the seven days.
 People have lost their livelihoods.
 Things are bad for everyone – the employer, the employee and the unemployed.
 It is the insensitive and thoughtless among us who will go out of their way to spend money we do not have.